 Atamisque Serbal Cabernet Franc

 The slate rooves, and drably coloured walls host an extremely impressive modern winery, where winemaker Philippe Caraguel quietly plies his trade, bringing a touch of French restraint to the fruits of these 100% estate-owned vineyards.
 Atamisque also encompasses a golf course, a very nice restaurant, delightful guest accommodation and a trout farm!
 But who cares about all that when the wines are this good, and keep getting better with every vintage?
 All the Serbal wines are unoaked so the flavours focus primarily on the fruit and luckily the fruit is of such good quality that these wines are STUNNING!
-The nose has a strong note of green pepper (if you ever smell green pepper in a wine, think Cab Franc) and something woody.
-This ‘woody’ smell comes from the grape as this wine has seen no oak at all.
-The fruit is very clean, fresh and RED.
-Cherry, raspberries, cranberry and cassis!
+The nose has a strong note of green pepper (if you ever smell green pepper in a wine, think Cab Franc) and red fruit.
+The fruit is very clean, fresh and red with notes of cherry, raspberries, cranberry and cassis!

 What does estate-owned mean?